dr8co/PrivacyShield/README.md

 By default, the encrypted files are saved with a `.enc` extension.

+The files encrypted by this program can only be decrypted by this program, and the files encrypted by other programs cannot be decrypted by this program.
+This is because this program uses a specific format for the encrypted files, and the other programs may use a different format.

 Future versions of the program may support authenticated modes of encryption.

 ### File Shredder